Hemelion/flyball-reaction-tester/README.md

 - **Video controls completely hidden** to prevent distraction (especially important on mobile)
 - Large, touch-friendly **"Reaguj (Space)"** button always visible at the bottom
 - **Real-time result bubbles** showing your reaction time and rating after each trial
+- **Test summary screen** at the end with final score, mean, SD, and quick actions
 - Animated feedback with color-coded results
 - Optimized for both desktop and mobile devices
+- **Auto-fit video on load** - videos are automatically scaled to fit properly
 - Automatic exit from fullscreen when test completes

 ### 📊 Comprehensive Statistics